[![npm][npm]][npm-url] [![node][node]][node-url] [![deps][deps]][deps-url] [![tests][tests]][tests-url] [![chat][chat]][chat-url]

 This module requires a minimum of Node v6.9.0 and Webpack v4.0.0.

-To begin, you'll need to install val-loader
+To begin, you'll need to install val-loader:

 $ npm install val-loader --save-dev

-Then add the loader to your webpack
+Then add the loader to your webpack config.
+For example:

 // target-file.js